ishtiuk/Face-Sense/README.md

 ## System Requirements

 Before you start, make sure you have the following Python packages installed.
-You can install them using `pip`:
+You can install them using `pip install -r requirements.txt`:

 ```plaintext
 flask==2.3.1